Pratik19ap/Projects_Portfolio/README.md

 # Projects_Portfolio
-One step closer to *solving Real world problems* with Science and Technology.
+One step closer to *solving Real world problems* with Data Science and ML.